The significant changes to the various parts of the compiler are listed in the following sections.

 -fhardwire-lib-paths

-(use -dynload sysdep
+(use -dynload sysdep)

-flag, which was used to build
+The -unreg flag, which was used to build

 unregisterised code with a registerised compiler, has been